vinzbarbuto/lf-edgeai/README.md

 ## Library Implementation

-The goal is to develop several LF programs that incorporates multiple reactors, each implementing a specific AI algorithm optimized for edge devices.
-All AI algorithms will utilize TensorFlow Lite, a set of tools designed to enable on-device machine learning by allowing developers to run their models on mobile, embedded, and edge devices.
+The objective is to develop several LF programs incorporating multiple reactors, each implementing a specific AI algorithm optimized for edge devices.
+These AI algorithms will utilize [TensorFlow Lite](https://www.tensorflow.org/lite/guide), a suite of tools designed for on-device machine learning, enabling developers to run models on mobile, embedded, and edge devices.
+Specifically, each algorithm will leverage the [TensorFlow Lite Task Library](https://www.tensorflow.org/lite/inference_with_metadata/task_library/overview), which consists of powerful and user-friendly task-specific libraries that facilitate the creation of ML experiences with TFLite.
+This library offers optimized out-of-the-box model interfaces for popular machine learning tasks, such as image classification and question answering.
+These model interfaces are designed to maximize performance and usability for each specific task.

 The AI algorithms to be included in the library are as follows:

+- **Audio.lf**
+    - [x] AudioClassifier
 - **ComputerVision.lf**
     - [ ] ImageClassifier
     - [ ] ImageSegmenter